EmmaLiivak/PalettePopper/README.md

 # PalettePopper

-Captivating brick-breaker experience where color theory takes center stage.
+Cozy brick-breaker experience with a sprinkle of color theory.

 ## Implementation